4teamwork/ftw.upgrade/README.rst

 The bin/upgrade script
 ======================

-Refer to the `console script installation`_ section how to install ``bin/upgrade``.
+Refer to the `Installing ftw.upgrade's console script`_ section for instructions on how to install ``bin/upgrade``.

-The ``bin/upgrade`` console script allows to manage upgrades on the filesystem (creating new upgrades, changing upgrade order) as well as interacting with an installed Plone site and list profiles and upgrades and install upgrades.
+The ``bin/upgrade`` console script enables management of upgrades on the filesystem (creating new upgrades, changing upgrade order) as well as interacting with an installed Plone site, listing profiles and upgrades and installing upgrades.

 Some examples: